Israel plans 1,400 more West Bank settlement homes, official says

 A previous round of negotiations broke down in 2010 in a dispute over settlement construction and since their revival this year, peace talks have shown little sign of progress.

-(Additional reporting by Ali Sawafta and Noah Browning in Ramallah; Writing by Maayan Lubell; Editing by John Stonestreet/Ruth Pitchford, Chizu Nomiyama)
+(Additional reporting by Ali Sawafta and Noah Browning in Ramallah; Writing by Maayan Lubell; Editing by John Stonestreet/Ruth Pitchford)